jasons-open-repo/Open-Cploit/README.md

-# Open-Cploit is down due to broken hackintosh installation and will not be re-published.
+# Open-Cploit is down due to broken hackintosh installation and will not be re-published due to file loss and licence & EULA issues.
 If you still need the sources, extract it from websites.